semanto-mondal/MPI/README.md

 g.
 MPI_Comm_rank: This function retrieves the current rank of the MPI Processes.
 h.
 MPI_Comm_size:  This function retrieves the total number of processes in the MPI_COMM_WORLD.
 i.
 MPI_Wtime: It retrieves the elapsed time from the starting of the epoch in seconds.
 j.
 MPI_Reduce: It performs the reduction operation.
-It combines the result of several processes and gives a single result.
+It combines the results of several processes and gives a single result.
 k.
 MPI_Finalize: This function shuts down the MPI environment at the end of the program and frees any resources allocated by MPI_Init.